Dallinger/Dallinger/docs/source/dummies_node.rst

 So ``Agent`` inherits this whole bit of code from the class ``Node``, but specifically overwrites the bit called ``polymorphic_identity``, changing it from ``node`` to ``agent``.

 The rest of the ``Agent`` class is kinda funny looking.
-What it's doing is setting up Agent's to have a property called ``fitness``.
-This is because Agents were created for use in evolutionary simulations, and having a ``fitness`` property is essential to this.
+What it's doing is setting up Agents to have a property called ``fitness``.
+This is because Agents were created for use in evolutionary simulations, and having a ``fitness`` property is essential for this.
 However, remember that everything needs to get stored in the database otherwise it will be forgotten, *but* there isn't a column for ``fitness``.
-So what this code does is repurpose the ```property1`` column for use storing ``fitness``.
+So what this code does is repurpose the ``property1`` column for storing ``fitness``.
 What this means is that at run-time you can do things like ``agent1.fitness`` and it will return the contents of the ``property1`` column to you instead of just crashing.
 Obviously you could just use the ``property1`` column as-is and just remember that you are storing ``fitness`` values in it, but depending on how forgetful you are that might be a risky strategy.
 Anyway, here's how the code works bit by bit.
-The first chunk lets you ask agents for their fitness (i.e. ``agent1.fitness``):
+The first chunk lets you ask Agents for their fitness (i.e. ``agent1.fitness``):
 ::

     @hybrid_property